-Given the rapidly changing facts on the ground and guidance we have received from public health officials, we have made the difficult decision to close the Union Temple building for all synagogue programming, including Religious School, Preschool, and Shabbat Services, until May 15.
+Given the rapidly changing facts on the ground and guidance we have received from public health officials, we have made the difficult decision to close the Union Temple building for all synagogue programming, including Religious School, Preschool, and Shabbat Services.
 We will be reassessing this decision as new information and guidance becomes available and determining whether we can re-open at that time.

 Our staff will work remotely, however the process for contacting us should not be disrupted.
 You will be able to contact the synagogue by calling 718- 638-7600 between the hours of 8:30AM and 4:30PM.
 You will be prompted to select your department and you may Press 1 for Harriet in the Admin office if you are seeking the office or the Rabbi.
 In the event your call is not directly answered upon your selection, please leave your message.
 Calls will be returned as quickly as possible.
 You will also be prompted on how to contact the Rabbi in the event of a death or other life cycle emergency.
 Calls received after hours will be returned the next morning.